-Want to accelerate your gains in 2017?
+Want to accelerate your gains?
 Just make sure you follow some of these expert tips and mix them into your current thinking to enhance your gains.

 It doesn’t have to be complicated.

-Make 2017 the year that you get strong and lean.
+Make this the year that you get strong and lean.

 1. Go Big